Transfer Programs in K-12 Education

 - Elementary Education Pre-Major

-Oakton has transfer agreements with certain area colleges and universities that list the courses students take at Oakton, and the courses students take at the specific transfer institution to complete their BA.
+Oakton has transfer agreements with several area colleges and universities that list the courses students take at Oakton, and the courses students should take at the specific transfer institution to complete their BA.
 These agreements are often called articulation agreements, 2+2 agreements, or dual enrollment agreements.
-See completed agreements linked below.

 - Oakton - Roosevelt University Secondary Education / Math articulation agreement